 Who can be a member of Brotherhood?
 Brotherhood is open to any man of the Jewish faith or sympathetic to that faith that expresses a willingness to subscribe to the aims and purposes of the BHC Brotherhood.
 Membership at BHC is not required.
 Brotherhood’s goal is to reach 500 members.

 How much is dues, and what do I get for it?
 Dues is $45 per year, and is billed through the BHC office.
-Dues includes two dinners, 5 breakfasts, and free admission or member discounts to other fantastic Brotherhood events ($100 value). $15 of your dues goes to the national Men of Reform Judaism (MRJ) to support programs like the Jewish Chautauqua Society Interfaith Lectures at area colleges.
+Dues includes 2 dinners, 7 breakfasts, and free admission or member discounts to other fantastic Brotherhood events ($125 value).
+Part of your dues goes to the national Men of Reform Judaism (MRJ) to support programs like the Jewish Chautauqua Society Interfaith Lectures at area colleges.
 If you are not a member, and wish to join … call the BHC office at 410-764-1587 or contact us through our website.